Tradesperson: History

-One study of Caversham, New Zealand at the turn of the century notes that a skilled trade was considered a trade that required an apprenticeship to entry.
+One study of Caversham, New Zealand, at the turn of the century notes that a skilled trade was considered a trade that required an apprenticeship to entry.
 Skilled tradesmen worked either in traditional handicraft workshops or newer factories that emerged during the Industrial Revolution.
-Traditional handicraft roles included, for example: "sail-maker, candle-maker, cooper, japanner, lapidary and taxidermist, canister-maker, furrier, cap-maker, dobbin-maker, french-polisher, baker, miller, brewer, confectioner, watch-maker, tinsmith, glazier, maltster, wood-turner, saddler, shipwright, scale-maker, engraver and cutler."
+Traditional handicraft roles included, for example: "sail-maker, candle-maker, cooper, japanner, lapidary and taxidermist, canister-maker, furrier, cap-maker, dobbin-maker, french-polisher, baker, miller, brewer, butcher, confectioner, watch-maker, tinsmith, glazier, maltster, wood-turner, saddler, shipwright, scale-maker, engraver and cutler."

 Modern use and list of skilled trades

-Tradesmen are contrasted with laborers, agricultural workers, and professionals (those in the learned professions).
-Skilled tradesmen are distinguished:
+Tradespeople are contrasted with laborers, workers, and professionals (those in the learned white collar professions).
+Skilled tradespeople are distinguished: